Reading Time: 2 mins 20s

 - Focus time and creativity on important issues, not politics and sideshows

 - Spend very little time protecting themselves and undermining each other

 … life on the team is never the same again.

 Now, it’s possible to do the real work.
 To be resourceful and innovative.
 To create value.

 Over time, the Chief Executive came to see that he played a vital role in building trust.

 - At first, it was hard, but he showed courage.
 He took risks and was vulnerable without guarantees that others would respond.

 - He was authentic.
-He acknowledged the mistakes he’d made and apologized.
+He acknowledged the mistakes he’d made and apologised.
 He asked for the team’s support.
 Because he was consistent and sincere, people responded well.

 - He also showed empathy.
 He put his phone away.
 He started paying attention to the people around him.
 He concentrated on serving the needs of other people.
 Not himself!